 As a more performant alternative, the lightmap can be filtered using a smart bilateral blur for acceptable quality with greater performance.
 This can be seen in the following image, which uses 15 samples and has filtering enabled.

 Note that the filtering is done on the final baked lightmaps and can create some visible edges over the seams of unwrapped UVs, since the lightmap is not filtered across the seams.
 Therefore, filtering may not be suitable for every scene.
 To minimize the artifacts, you should have a good balance between a strong filter and a large number of samples.

 Each Model or Render component must have lightmapping enabled, in order for it to receive lightmaps.
 Lightmapping can be enabled in the component's properties, by checking the Lightmapped option.

 The Cast Lightmap Shadows option determines if the model casts shadows in the lightmap.
 You can see the resolution of the lightmap texture generated and there is also an option to apply a multiplier to the area of UV1 to affect its size.
 Lightmap size multipliers are discussed below.

 Common Light Settings

-As you see there several combinations of light settings that can be used.
-These combinations all have a use-case and by using lights with different combinations you can balance high-quality visuals with performance.
+There several combinations of light settings that can be used.
+Each one has a use case and by using lights with different combinations, you can balance high-quality visuals with performance.